Samsung Galaxy Tab

-The Samsung Galaxy Tab (stylized as SΛMSUNG Galaxy Tab) is a line of Android OS tablet computers produced by Samsung Electronics.
+The Samsung Galaxy Tab is a line of Android-based tablet computers produced and developed by Samsung Electronics.
 The first model was the Samsung Galaxy Tab 2010 with 7-inch display, which was presented to the public on 2 September 2010 at the IFA in Berlin and was available on 5 November 2010.
 Since then, several models have been released, including models with varying display sizes.
 There would also be multiple connectivity options being sold, Wi-Fi only versions and Wi-Fi + Cellular options (either LTE or 5G).

 In 2014, the Galaxy Tab series was later split into four separate lines: